freddybotteri/art-note/_posts/2018-01-15-Sales-as-Service.md

 ---
-title: Sales as a Service
+title: 'Sales as a Service,s'
 subtitle: A interesting tale about Sales
 date: '2018-01-15'
 thumb_img_path: images/4_thumb.jpg